 Classification Volunteer Part-Time Full-Time

 Company Officer/EMTs 0.00 0.00 3.00

-Firefighter/EMTs 0.00 0.00 6.00
+Firefighter/EMTs 0.00 0.00 9.00

 Support Services (CRR) 0.00 0.00 0.00

-Total Staff 0.00 0.00 9.00
+Total Staff 0.00 0.00 12.00

-Full-time personnel assigned to this division must be certified as fire inspectors by year five of their employment.
-Five personnel are currently certified as fire inspectors and three recently hired personnel are in the process of gaining this certification.
+Full-time personnel assigned to this division must be certified as fire inspectors in order to reach top step firefighter at year five of their employment.
+Three personnel are currently certified as fire inspectors and the 6 most recently hired personnel are in the process of gaining this certification.
 CRR division staffing by fire prevention, public education, and fire investigation qualification is illustrated in Table 24.